kortina/run-in-terminal/README.md

 # Run in Terminal, an Extension for `vscode`

-Use a keyboard shortcut to run any command in the Integrated Terminal of [Virtual Studio Code](https://code.visualstudio.com/).
+Use a keyboard shortcut to run any command in the Integrated Terminal of [Visual Studio Code](https://code.visualstudio.com/).

 You can [install it from the VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=kortina.run-in-terminal).